 Use Browse to select the input folder (containing the .zca files), the ZCA files will be displayed, check the files you wish to convert.
-Use Browse to select the output folder (where the sequence files will be saved to).
+Use Browse to select the output Save folder (where the sequence files will be saved to).

 During the conversion process, a standard "all bats" filter will be applied to identify bat sequences and remove noise files.
 To keep these noise files in a separate noise folder ensure "Move noise files to noise folder?" is checked in the Basic tab.
 You can alter or disable this filter, by clicking on the Filter tab at the top of the Convert ZCA window.
 To disable the filter, click the Enabled Button, it will change to Disabled.
-To select your own filter, click on the dropdown menu for recently used filters, or the 🗇 to open a filter.
-The conversion will also be based off your analysis trigger settings, to view or change these, click on the Analysis tab at the top of the Convert ZCA window, you can set the minimum and maximum trigger frequency, as well as a smoothness setting.
+To select your own filter, click on the dropdown menu for Recently Used filters, or the to open a filter.
+The conversion will also be based off your analysis trigger settings, to view or change these, click on the Analysis tab at the top of the Convert ZCA window, you can change the following: